 She was recognized in 2000 with the Captain Joy Bright Hancock Leadership Award and is a graduate of the Senior Enlisted Academy (Class 100 “Blue”) in 2002, Command Master Chief/Chief of the Boat Course in 2004 (Class 5), KEYSTONE Senior Enlisted Leadership Course in July 2008, the Executive Medical Department Enlisted Course in March 2009 and is a Six Sigma Greenbelt.

-Fleet Ortloff retired in 2015 and now volunteers for organizations that benefit those still serving, including President of the Enlisted Leadership Foundation, the Senior Enlisted Advisor for the Sea Service Leadership Association (SSLA.), an Ambassador for the Women in Military Services Museum for America (WIMSA) and member of the Defense Advisory Committee On Women In The Services (DACOWITS).
+Fleet Ortloff retired in 2015 and now volunteers for organizations that benefit those still serving, including President of the Enlisted Leadership Foundation, an Ambassador for the Women in Military Services Museum for America (WIMSA), and member of the Defense Advisory Committee On Women In The Services (DACOWITS).